1st Information Operations Command (Land) Inactivation Ceremony

 |0

-This work, 1st Information Operations Command (Land) Inactivation Ceremony [Image 11 of 11], by SFC Steven Clark, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 1st Information Operations Command (Land) Inactivation Ceremony, by SFC Steven Clark, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.